-We defined postpartum Medicaid eligibility using an indicator variable for income less than or equal to 138% FPL; those with incomes between 139-265% FPL were classified as Medicaid-ineligible beyond 60 days postpartum.
+Income was assessed at the household level as a percent of FPL.
+We defined postpartum Medicaid eligibility using an indicator variable for income less than or equal to 138 percent FPL; those with incomes between 139-265 percent FPL were classified as Medicaid-ineligible beyond 60 days postpartum.
 Because income can fluctuate over time and pregnancy-related Medicaid eligibility lasts until the end of the month that the 60-day postpartum limit falls, we used the income recorded in the Medicaid eligibility file in the month following 60 days postpartum.6 Fifty-eight percent of the sample had an updated income reported exactly at this time point.
-For the remainder of the sample, we looked backwards from the target assignment date (month following 60 days postpartum) and assigned the closest recorded income to the target date, which was populated within the preceding three months for the majority of births.
+For the remainder of the sample who may have had their incomes updated or verified earlier than 60 days postpartum, we looked backwards from the target assignment date (month following 60 days postpartum) and assigned the closest recorded income to the target date, which had been updated within the preceding three months for the majority of births.

+All continuity of coverage outcomes were computed in months as Medicaid eligibility is determined on a monthly basis.
 Our primary measures of continuity of postpartum Medicaid coverage were the mean number of months in coverage and the probability of a coverage disruption, defined as a gap between periods of insurance enrollment or a switch in insurance type (Medicaid, Marketplace, or commercial), both assessed over the 12 months following the date of delivery.
-We also examined the probability of a gap between insurance types, the mean duration of the gap, the probability of an insurance switch, and the mean number of insurance switches.
+As secondary outcomes, we examined the probability of a gap between insurance types, the mean duration of the gap, the probability of an insurance switch, and the mean number of insurance switches.
 To determine which type of insurance women were enrolled in during the postpartum year, we measured the probability of any enrollment in commercial insurance or Marketplace insurance, as well as the probability of being exclusively insured by Medicaid.

 We used the birth record to measure maternal health and demographic characteristics, including age, race, ethnicity, education, marital status, maternal country of birth (U.S. versus non-U.S), and chronic disease status prior to pregnancy.
 We also assessed complications during pregnancy (gestational hypertension and diabetes) and delivery (preterm birth, eclampsia, HELLP, multiple births, admission to the ICU, blood transfusion, 3rd or 4th degree perineal laceration, ruptured uterus, or unplanned hysterectomy), and whether the infant was delivered via cesarean section.